oroinc/documentation/user_guide/marketing_tracking.rst

 The way to define the events for tracking is described in more details in :ref:`How to Track Campaign Related Activities on the Website <user-guide-how-to-track>` guide.

-You can also get to the Edit form from the \:ref:`View page <user-guide-ui-components-view-pages>`\.